-Credit must be given to Pope Benedict XVI who instituted a policy that discouraged men with "deep-seated homosexual tendencies" from applying to the priesthood.
+Credit must be given to Pope Benedict XVI who instituted a policy that discouraged men with "deep-seated homosexual tendencies" from seeking entry into the priesthood.
 Fortunately, Pope Francis has continued this commonsensical policy.
 Together with the reforms established by the bishops in the United States, this explains why cases of molestation have crashed.

 This is good news.
-But for many reasons, those in and out of

-the Catholic Church, are reluctant to flag it.
+But for many reasons, those in and out of the Catholic Church, are reluctant to flag it.
 That's too bad.
 We will.

-To learn how the scandal unfolded, see my book, The Truth about Clergy Sexual Abuse: Clarifying the Facts and the Causes; it is available on Amazon.
+To learn how the scandal unfolded, see Bill Donohue's book, The Truth about Clergy Sexual Abuse: Clarifying the Facts and the Causes; it is available on Amazon.